JCA26/WRO-Engineering-journal/README.md

 •	1x LEGO Color Sensors (color guide)

-•	3x LEGO Ultrasonic Sensor (edge detection)
+•	3-4x LEGO Ultrasonic Sensor (edge detection)

 Sensor Placement Strategy:

-•	Color sensors in the front facing forward and  front wall detection.
+•	Color sensors in the front facing forward for obstacle detection for the challenge round.

 •	Ultrasonic Sensors 1 on the front for spacial awarnes 2 on the sides to keep it centered in the track and 1 on the rear for the challenge round to detect the parking space.